Sending and Verifying OTPs

 The language code for the OTP message.
 See supported languages below.

-The name of your application or service.
-This will be included in the OTP message as “Your [name] code is…”.
+Optional app name shown in the OTP message as “Your [name] code is…”.

 Response